LDSSA/heroku-model-deploy/README.md

 ```

-If you are running this server and you execute the following, you'll get a prediction:
+If you want to experiment with sending requests to your server, open a new terminal window and execute the following command, in order to get a prediction:

 ```bash
 ~ > curl -X POST http://localhost:5000/predict